-20 5.1 Observation reproduction
+5.1 Observation reproduction

-We use again the indicators introduced in Sect.
-4.4.1 (see Table 3).
+We use the indicators introduced in Sect.
+4.4.1 again (see Table 3).
 Firstly, we note that the disdrometer observations N{DBS} are well reproduced.
 The MAE between observed and assimilated data is 102 mm^{-1} , while the mean observed number of drops is 1080 mm^{-1} .
-These results are very similar to results of the previous simulated study, meaning that the algorithm successfully reproduces the disdrometer observations.
+These results are very similar to the results of the previous simulated study, meaning that the algorithm successfully reproduces the disdrometer observations.
 Figure 3 shows the ground rain rates as calculated from the disdrometer observations (red) and as reproduced by the assimilation algorithm (blue).
 It confirms that the algorithm is efficient for ground data.
-We will later come back to the remaining differences between the 2 rain rate time series.
+We will later come back to the remaining differences between the two rain rate time series.

 Table 3 also presents results concerning the MRR observations.
-Even if the MAPE for the characteristic velocity W_c and spectral width SW are larger than the ones on simulated data, they remain satisfactory (mean error of 4.4 and 14%, respectively).
+Even if the MAPEs for the characteristic velocity W_c and spectral width SW are larger than the ones on simulated data, they remain satisfactory (mean error of 4.4 and 14%, respectively).

-The 3 columns on the right of Table 3 present these results at different heights and help us to analyze the vertical structure of MRR observations and assimilated data.
-When considering reflectivity η (0 order moment, second row), we see that there is

-- 10 When considering reflectivity η (0 order moment, second row), we see that there is globally no bias between observed and assimilated reflectivities (-0.017 dB).
-However, the assimilation process overestimates the reflectivities at the top (+0.60 dB) and underestimates the reflectivities close to the ground (-0.40 dB), while there is no significant bias at middle heights (-0.12 dB).
-Since the model propagates the drops from the - top to the bottom, without diameter change, besides the attenuation, no phenomenon taken into account can produce a height-decreasing of the mean reflectivity at the event scale.
+The three columns on the right of Table 3 present these results at different heights and help us to analyze the vertical structure of MRR observations and assimilated data.
+When considering reflectivity η (zeroth order moment, second row), we see that there is globally no bias between observed and assimilated reflectivities (-0.017 dB).
+However, the assimilation process overestimates the reflectivities at the top $(+0.60 \, \text{dB})$ and underestimates the reflectivities close to the ground (-0.40 dB), while there is a smaller bias at middle heights (-0.12 dB).
+Since the model propagates the drops from the top to the bottom, without changing their diameter, the only process in our propagation model that can produce a decrease of the mean reflectivity with height at the scale of the event is attenuation.
 This means that the MRR observations display more reflectivity decreasing with height than what can be explained by the model attenuation.
-This phenomenon is confirmed by the left part of Fig. 4.
-We clearly see that the rain rate (top) and reflectivity - factor (middle) display a significant decrease with height for the MRR products.
+This feature is confirmed by the left part of Fig. 4.
+We clearly see that the rain rate (top) and reflectivity factor (middle) display a decrease with height for the MRR products.
 This phenomenon cannot be reproduced by our algorithm (right part of Fig. 4) which more or less (depending on the wind field, see Sect.
 5.3 below) conserves these quantities with height.
-We also see that the algorithm reaches a compromise between the different heights, so that the assimilated reflectivities (and hence the rain rates and section). - other DSD parameters, displayed in Fig. 4) are globally (compared to MRR products) slightly overestimated on the top and underestimated on the ground.
-This would also explain why, on Fig. 3, assimilated rain rates peaks are generally underestimated compared to disdrometer data.
-Figure 8 shows the bottom DSD (continuous lines) for the MRR products (200-300 m, red), the observed DBS measurements (on the ground, in black) as well as the assimilated ones (on the ground, in blue).
+We also see that the algorithm reaches a compromise between the different heights; therefore the assimilated reflectivities (and hence the rain rates and other DSD parameters displayed in Fig. 4) are overall (compared to MRR products) slightly overestimated on the top and underestimated on the ground.
+This would also explain why, in Fig. 3, assimilated rain rate peaks are generally underestimated compared to disdrometer data.
+Figure 8 shows the bottom DSD (continuous lines) for the MRR products (200-300 m, red), for the DBS measurements (on the ground, in black), as well as the assimilated ones (on the ground, in blue).
 For the intermediate diameters ([0.7; 2.5] mm, corresponding to the range which mainly impacts the rain rate and the reflectivity factor at low rain rates), the assimilation underestimates the number of drops.
-This could be explained by the MRR observed spectra, at the top, which induces a similation the lower number of drops.

-- 5 which induce a significantly lower number of drops (Fig. 8, red dotted marked line).
+This could be explained by the MRR observed spectra at the top, which induce a lower number of drops (Fig. 8, red dotted marked line).
 The origin of this variation of reflectivity with height for the MRR observations is not clear.
-It could be a calibration problem (height dependent transfer function TF, see METEK, 1998), as well as the effects of the horizontal wind or of some microphysical phenomena (coalescence/break-up).
-Anyway, the assimilation algorithm appears able - to merge the different data available to produce a solution making a good compromise solution.
-It produces results embedding the spatio-temporal coherence brought by the propagation model.
+It could be a calibration problem (heightdependent transfer function; see METEK, 1998), as well as the effects of the horizontal wind or of some microphysical